Skip to main content

 💳 First Installment Debit

-• Once Livble pays your rent, your first installment (down payment) is immediately debited from your bank account, along with your loan fee (prices may vary).
+• Once Livble pays your rent, your first installment (down payment) is immediately debited from your bank account, along with your fee (prices may vary).

 ⚠️ Important Considerations